cheqd/learn/overview/tokenomics/tokenomics-part-4.md

 _**cheqd Governance**_

-_Integral to cheqd is the concept of decentralised Governance, explained in full detail in our_ [_Governance Framework_](http://docs.cheqd.io/governance)_.
-This is important because the content of the cheqd tokenomics and this distribution document are subject to change if the governance mechanism opts to make_ [_Major Network Changes_](https://docs.cheqd.io/governance/contributing/major-network-changes)_.
+_Integral to cheqd is the concept of decentralised Governance, explained in full detail in our [Governance Framework](http://docs.cheqd.io/governance).
+This is important because the content of the cheqd tokenomics and this distribution document are subject to change if the governance mechanism opts to make [Major Network Changes](https://docs.cheqd.io/governance/participating-in-governance/major-network-changes).
 Such governance decisions are outside of the direct control of the core team.
 As such, changes may affect (among other things) the token ($CHEQ) price , the specifics of token distribution and the network parameters._

 _**Legal Uncertainty as a Risk Factor**_